 This is the most effective method.

-- You’ll need 1 cup vinegar, 1/2 cup baking soda, 1 tablespoon salt, 1 tablespoon hydrogen peroxide.
+- You will need 1 cup vinegar, 1/2 cup baking soda, 1 tablespoon salt, 1 tablespoon hydrogen peroxide.
 (Be careful when handling hydrogen peroxide because it can be dangerous so make sure to follow the link and familiarize yourself with the safety information.)

 - Mix together the baking soda, salt, and hydrogen peroxide until it forms a paste.
 Remove the shirt from the vinegar water and gently squeeze until the shirt is just damp.
 Lay flat on a towel-covered work surface and coat the stains with the mixture.
 Hydrogen peroxide is a natural whitening agent, and baking soda and salt work together to lift the stain.
 Let sit for at least 20 minutes.